 - physiological factors

-In 2008, Brotto researched the effects of mindfulness on the sexual desire of cancer survivors.
-Brotto found that by practising breathing meditations and cognitive behavioural therapy, the women significantly improved their sexual functioning.
-Mindfulness was found to be more effective compared to alternative treatments.
+Brotto found that women who practise breathing meditations and cognitive behavioural therapy have improved sexual functioning.
+And, mindfulness was found to be more effective compared to alternative treatments.